BenMKT/Bookstore/README.md

 # 📖 Bookstore! <a name="about-project"></a>

-**Bookstore!** is a single page Application that allows users to input and store their favorite books and keeps track of their progress while reading them.
+**Bookstore!** is a Single-Page Application that allows users to input and store their favorite books and keep track of their progress while reading them.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>